-In Installing basic software, we show you what tools you need to do simple web development, and how to install them properly.
+In Installing basic software, we show you what tools you need to do simple web development and how to install them properly.

-- A version control system, to manage files on servers, collaborate on a project with a team, share code and assets, and avoid editing conflicts.
-Right now Git is the most popular version control tool, and the GitHub code hosting service, based on Git, is also very popular.
+- A version control system, to manage files on servers, collaborate on a project with a team, share code and assets and avoid editing conflicts.
+Right now, Git is the most popular version control system along with the GitHub or GitLab hosting service.

 - More tools besides!